 Sexual coercion is where the aggressor pressures, threatens, tricks, or forces a victim to perform sexual acts in a nonphysical way.
 It makes the victim believe they owe the harasser sex or sexual favors.
 A harasser is usually a person with power over the victim.

 Gender Harassment is another form of harassment that doesn’t include explicit sexual behavior.
-It includes slurs and other forms of negative and hostile stereotyping directed at the victim’s gender in various settings.
+It includes slurs and other harmful and hostile stereotyping of the victim’s gender in various settings.
 This harassment is made to make the victim feel constantly uncomfortable.

 Unwanted sexual attention is a form of sexual attention where the victim receives sexual advances.
-This can be physical or through inappropriate comments and stares that make the victim feel uncomfortable.
+This can be physical or through inappropriate comments and stares that make the victim uncomfortable.

 Sexual harassment does not only relate to women, though women make up most of the victims.
 A Harasser can be the same age, gender, orientation, and more.

 Sexual Abuse/Assault in the Workplace and How it Has Changed

-Women in the workplace are demanding more agency over their work lives, and more awareness in their chosen workspace.
-Along with finding out the salary and benefits of the job, women are also take interest in company culture and vetting workplace environments.
+Women in the workplace demand more agency over their work lives and more awareness in their chosen workspace.
+Along with finding out the salary and benefits of the job, women also take an interest in company culture and vetting workplace environments.

-Though many people might experience workplace harassment, a huge number of people don’t report it.
-Women face the fear that they will lose their jobs, be blacklisted in their field, that no one will believe them, scrutinize their story, and even be accused of lying and blamed for their own experiences.
+Though many people might experience workplace harassment, many people don’t report it.
+Women fear that they will lose their jobs, be blacklisted in their field, that no one will believe them, scrutinize their story, and even be accused of lying and blamed for their own experiences.